top of page

 Controlled Foreign Company (CFC) rules

-Commencing from the 2023 taxable year, resident companies will be subject to CFC rules.
-According to the rules, if a resident company directly or indirectly holds 50% or more of shares in, or has significant influence over, a foreign entity located in a low-taxed jurisdiction or a jurisdiction that taxes income solely on a territorial basis, the foreign entity is deemed a CFC.
-Pending further clarification, the resident company should include its proportionate share of the CFC’s earnings in taxable income.
+Starting from the 2023 taxable year, resident companies in Taiwan will be subject to Controlled Foreign Corporation (CFC) rules.
+According to these rules, if a resident company directly or indirectly holds 50% or more of the shares in, or has significant influence over, a foreign entity located in a low-tax jurisdiction or a jurisdiction that taxes income solely on a territorial basis, the foreign entity is deemed a CFC.
+The resident company must include its proportionate share of the CFC’s earnings in its taxable income if certain criteria are met.

 Prior to the implementation of the CFC rules, taxation on foreign entity’s earnings could be deferred until the earnings were actually distributed to the Taiwan parent company.